-Learn how to perform common scenarios using the .NET client library, including querying for data, inserting, updating, and deleting data, authenticating users, handling errors, and uploading data to blob storage.
+Learn how to perform common scenarios using the Xamarin Component client, including querying for data, inserting, updating, and deleting data, authenticating users, handling errors, and uploading data to blob storage.

 Learn how you can use Mobile Services to store and retrieve data from an app.

 You can use server scripts to validate and modify data when you are inserting and updating it.
 This tutorial shows you how to define and register server scripts with mobile services and how to modify your app to take advantage of the new behaviors you define through the scripts.